CarrotyLemons/rust_control_algorithms/README.md

 This is a rust library implementing a PID controller.
 It has the following features
 - Basic PID functioning
 - Clamping as wind-up control
+- Ability to calculate derivative from input instead of error as derivative-kick control

 While I have tried to make the library code nice to work with, the tests have not had the same effort.